kartoza/geocontext/README.md

 ## Deployment

-1. Run make deploy to build and push the production image
+1. Config git repo/branch and dockerhub/image:tag to use for deploy in top of Makefile
-2. It will use the tag specified on top of makefile to fetch the correct github branch and tag image
+2. Run make command to build and push image
 ```
 make deploy
 ```